Herbal teas for dogs? And a green? Can dogs drink decaf tea? Yes to all questions, but you are the guardian of your beloved pet! Read First!

 We’ve sought them out for help with our stomach issues and indigestion, to calm us down when our nerves are on edge, to rescue us when nausea sets in, when the throw up begins, and even when we just can’t seem to get to sleep.
 We’ve even turned to them for topical use when skin irritations are what we need to address.

 In a hurry?
 Just click below on what interests you most.

 So why is it that it seems we had not considered sharing these terrific benefits with those very special members of our families, our beloved pets?
 I don’t have the answer to that question, but I sure am very grateful that something finally clicked, and now we have realized that it is not only okay but also brilliant to have them share in the fantastic, natural healing benefits of these plants.

 Several of the herbal teas that we brew for ourselves, it seems, can also positively impact the health of our pups in the same way that it does ours!
-They can help to improve their digestive and immune system, alleviate inflammation, calm itchy skin, put a spring in their step, detoxify when needed, and so much more!
+They can help to improve their digestive and immune system, alleviate inflammation, calm itchy skin, put a spring in their step, detoxify when needed, help with anxiety, and so much more!

 I’m listing a few of the herbal teas that we can share with our furry family members, but please be careful and never, ever offer hot tea (or any hot liquid or food), as doing so can cause a lot of damage!
 Either have patience and wait for the brew to cool or to speed it up, add some ice or cold water.

 Also, although these herbs are safe (in moderation) and beneficial for them, just as they are for us, you should always check with your veterinarian, especially if you’re concerned about your pet having a particular issue (such as allergies).
 If you happen to have a holistic veterinarian, well, I gotta say; that’s just very cool!